mikecinnamon/MLearning/[ML-17] Example - The MNIST data (1).md

 ## Introduction

-This example deals with the classification of grayscale images of handwritten digits (28 pixels by 28 pixels), into 10 classes (0 to 9).
+This example deals with the classification of grayscale images of handwritten digits (resolution 28 $\times$ 28), into 10 classes (0 to 9).
 The data are the famous **MNIST data**, a classic in the ML community, which have been around for almost as long as the field itself and have been very intensively studied.

 The MNIST data set contains 60,000 training images, plus 10,000 test images, assembled by the National Institute of Standards and Technology (NIST) in the 1980s.
 They have been extensively used for benchmarking.
 You can think of "solving" MNIST as the "Hello World" of deep learning.
 As you become an ML practitioner, the MNIST data come up over and over again, in scientific papers, blog posts, and so on.

 ## The data set

-The data from the 70,000 images come together in the file `mnist.csv` (zipped).
+The data of the 70,000 images come together in the file `mnist.csv` (zipped).
 Every row stands for an image.
 The first column is a label identifying the digit (0-9).
 The other 784 columns correspond to the image pixels (28 $\times$ 28 = 784).
 The column name `ixj` must be read as the gray intensity of the pixel in row $i$ and column $j$ (in the images).
 These intensities are integers from 0 = Black to 255 = White (8-bit grayscale).

 ## Questions